21 Movies That Have Hilarious Titles in Other Countries

 A Twin Seldom Comes Alone

 This German designation for the reboot of The Parent Trap is quite… literal.
 It was Lindsay Lohan’s first starring turn—the 1961 original starred Hayley Mills.
 The story is about twin sisters, raised apart by feuding parents, who decide to reunite the family; the twins are played by a single actress in both film versions.
 Maybe that’s why the German title-writer decided to get philosophical with this title.
-These movies have the best one-liners you’ll want to say over and over.
+If you’re equally as much of a movie buff, you probably already memorized the best one-liners everyone wants to say over and over.